appyay-projects/jen-starter/README.md

 title: 'Home' // title of page, used in layout/header/_header.html } %}
 ````
+These vaiables are used in the layout templates (_header.html and _footer.html).
 More properties can be added to this object as needed.

 ## Master-detail pattern
 Jen enables facilitation of the master-detail pattern (i.e. a list pages and accompanying detail pages for each list item).